fecgov/fec-pattern-library/README.md

-# betaFEC Pattern Library & Style Guide
+# FEC.gov Pattern Library & Style Guide

 This is the collection of styles and design patterns that make up the new fec.gov.
 It is built on [Fractal](http://fractal.build/guide).